skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 For example, if you define a visitor pattern on a tree, the iteration may be depth-first or breadth-first.

-So, if you have some operation (visitor) that requires a certain iteration order, you //may// have a problem.
+So, if you have some operation (visitor) that requires a certain iteration order, you *may* have a problem.

 For example, you could implement the visitor pattern for saving a data structure to disk where each visitor represents a different file format.
 This would allow you to easily add new file formats later.
 However, this only works as long as all file formats store the data **in the same order**.
 If two formats require different orders, this pattern doesn't work anymore.